 Why write a market research brief?

 Writing and agreeing a market research brief clarifies your research needs.
 It also makes sure your colleagues are on-board with your ideas.
-In turn this helps an agency write a better research proposal, deliver more useful research and achieve your desired business outcomes!
+In turn this helps an agency write a better research proposal and deliver more useful research.
+Thus helping you improve your marketing and meet your objectives.
 Here are some questions to consider and headings to structure your brief.

 Background to brief

-First, describe the problem you wish to solve i.e. what makes this brief necessary.
+First, describe the problem you wish to solve.
 Include any relevant context, for example, what has already been done, what information you have, why you wish to conduct research now, and how the issue or challenge fits with any other initiatives within the company.

-Next, explain your business objectives such as to increase sales, attract lapsed customers.
+Next, explain your business (or marketing) objectives such as to increase sales, attract lapsed customers.
 Be as specific as you can.

 Then, describe the purpose of, or expected outcomes from conducting this piece of work.
 Specifically, what decisions do you wish to make?
 Perhaps to revitalise your brand, or create a product or campaign?

-Market research objectives should follow from business and project objectives.
+Market research objectives will follow from your business and project objectives.
 So summarise your research aims and information needs.
 It helps to list the questions you require answering.
 Be clear whether you require understanding (more qualitative objectives), or to measure something (more quantitative objectives), or both.

 Now consider who needs to sign-off and act on the research outcomes.
-Clarifying the audience helps an agency anticipate your needs, and in turn helps you get everyone on-board with your plan.
+Do these people have any specific views or needs?
+For example, to present to or manage others?
+Thinking this through helps get everyone on-board with your plan.

 Research method, scope of work, sample and guidelines